RogueKnight2065/anuszkiewiczMatt362Blog/README.md

 1.10.
 To help counter terrorism, many countries are planning or have developed computer systems that track large numbers of their citizens and their actions.
 Clearly, this has privacy implications.
 Discuss the ethics of working on the development of this type of system.

     It is understandable that most countries would consider making computer systems to track and analyze citizens of their own country.
-The amount of intelligence needed to track down and eliminate the threat of terrorism is extremely large, cumbersome
+The amount of intelligence needed to track down and eliminate the threat of terrorism is extremely large, cumbersome, and extremely complex.
+The issue is that most objectives of terrorism is to cause as much havac as possible and to strike fear in a specific group of people.
+The other issue is that terrorism is not a uniform casue, anyone could be a terrorist.
+However invading the privacy of everyone to see if they are a terrorist is extremely invasive and can cause worse consiquenses.
+Tracking movements is fine even if the data is streaming though military satilites like GPS but tracking habbits and puchuses without a warrent is illigel inside the U.S and we should hold other countries accountable.
+Now a day most people give the world their info so they are easy to track, but tracking everything they do without a warrent is unethical.